EvanCooper9/toronto-hydro-green-button/README.md

 You can't get data for the current day, so this script defaults to getting data from yesterday.

+Want to add this energy data to Home Assitant?
+[Instructions here](homeassistant.md)

 ## License

 MIT